 Kids 'n Kinship

-Looking for a way to make a difference for the next generation?
-Be a friend to a child!
-Kids 'n Kinship has served children in Apple Valley, Burnsville, Eagan, Farmington, Lakeville, and Rosemount for 40 years, matching children ages 5-16 in need of an additional role model with individuals, couples, or families for weekly fun & enriching activities, such as spending time outdoors, playing games, and going to places such as museums or the zoo.
+Kids 'n Kinship has served children in Apple Valley, Burnsville, Eagan, Farmington, Lakeville, and Rosemount for over 40 years, matching children ages 5-16 in need of an additional role model with individuals, couples, or families for weekly fun & enriching activities, such as spending time outdoors, playing games, and going to places such as museums or the zoo.
 It's a wonderful way to stay active and involved in your community, and to make a difference in the life of a child.
-Many mentors are empty-nesters who just want to have children in their lives again.
+Many of our mentors are empty-nesters who just want to have children in their life again.
 Training and on-going support is provided.
-For more information, contact Kids 'n Kinship at 952-892-6368 or visit www.kidsnkinship.org.
+For more information, contact Kids 'n Kinship at 952-892-6368 or visit our website at www.kidsnkinship.org

 Check our Additional Resources for more information